streamnative/oxia/docs/Scalable Metadata Service.md

 ## Changing the replication factor

 It is possible to dynamically update the replication factor for the cluster.
 The operator will apply the change by closing the current epoch for a shard and informing the leader of the new replication factor.
-The followers will be either started or stopped, depending on whether it&#39;s increasing or decreasing the replication factor.
+The followers will be either started or stopped, depending on whether it's increasing or decreasing the replication factor.
 The leader will then use the new size when deciding when an entry is fully committed.